MARKST-47/student-performance-prediction/README.md

 # Student Exam Performance Prediction

-This repository contains a machine learning project that predicts student exam performance using MLOps pipelines and a web interface built with Flask.
-The project includes exploratory data analysis (EDA), model training, and deployment processes, all documented in Jupyter notebooks.
+This repository contains a machine learning project that predicts a student's math exam performance using MLOps pipelines and a web interface built with Flask.
+The project includes exploratory data analysis (EDA), model training, and deployment processes, all documented in Jupyter notebooks or Python files.

 ## Table of Contents